 The femtosecond laser spots are delivered in a raster pattern and are spaced very evenly.
 This is indeed the very even spacing of the spacing which causes the incoming light to diffract.

 Diffraction is typically involved to explain the bending of light around the edges of an obstacle.
 In classical physics, the diffraction phenomenon is described as the interference of waves.
 Diffraction is very wavelength dependent; it occurs whenever light encounters « something » (particles, grating, striaes, slits etc.) which has a repetitive motive and dimensions close to the dimension of light waves (microns).
 The pattern of incoming monochromatic light after it has been diffracted by a small hole is the classic « Airy disc » (the smaller the hole, the larger the disc).
-The famous Young double slit experiment, in which light is splitted into separate waves with various phase shifts creates a typical interference pattern.
+The famous Young double-slit experiment, in which light is split into separate waves with various phase shifts creates a typical interference pattern.

 In rainbow glare, light is diffracted by each of the impact zones.
-These zones represent a pattern of repeated and evenly spaced « optical disturbances », where the stromal tissue exhibits some different optical propertie than the surrounding un-impacted zone.
+These zones represent a pattern of repeated and evenly spaced « optical disturbances », where the stromal tissue exhibits some different optical properties than the surrounding un-impacted zone.

 Given the particular geometry (again, the even distribution of the laser spots and the fixed dimension of the visible light waves), the following constructive interference phenomena will occur all the way along the direction of the laser raster spot lines in the corneal stroma.
 The following illustration limits this constructive interference phenomena to two adjacent spots:

 Given the geometrical relationships between the light waves and the FS laser raster pattern, constructive and destructive interference will form at a specific angle, which will vary with the considered wavelength.